vinterskogen/laravel-uploaded-image/README.md

 ## Basic Usage

-For example your app has a controller that handles the users' avatars uploads and saves the avatar images to file storage (cloud, local 'public' storage, etc.).
+For example your app has a controller that handles the users' avatars uploads and saves the avatar images to file storage.

-You want that avatars to fit to 250x150 pixels square and to be encoded into PNG format before putting to storage.
+For example you want that avatars to fit to 250x150 pixels and to be encoded into PNG format.

 This can be done as easy as: